kyma-project/cli/docs/contributor/ADR/003-module-user-interface.md

 The proposition of changes:

-- To simplify the low and build similarities to the should split the tables (`module list` and `module catalog`) into two tables, first for core modules, and the second one for community modules.
+- To simplify the view and build similarities to the `Busola`, we should split the tables (`module list` and `module catalog`) into two tables, first for core modules, and the second one for community modules.

     ```bash
     $ kyma module list